-Daily Admission/Release: Arrival & Departure Procedures: Under no circumstance will a child/youth be released to any person who is not authorized to pick up the child/youth.
+Daily Admission/Release: Arrival & Departure Procedures: A child/youth will not be released to any person who is not authorized to pick up the child/youth.
 Positive control of child/youth will be maintained at the classroom level.
+Unless prior written arrangements have been made with CYS personnel, only parents or parent designees shown as a sponsor, spouse, or emergency contact authorized for pick-up in our system may take a child from a CYS program.